Surrey councils to be reorganised

 Potential three or two unitary councils

-Below are maps showing some options for what three or two unitary councils could look like.
+Below are maps showing some other options for what three or two unitary councils could look like.